Understanding Regenerative Medical Products: A Simple Guide

 Exosomes are tiny bubbles that cells use to send messages.

-They’re not cells themselves, but they can:
+They’re not live cells themselves, but they can:

-- Help reduce swelling
+- Help reduce inflammation

 - Aid in healing